Identification and Model Testing in Linear Structural Equation Models using Auxiliary Variables

 Since the new set satisfies the requirements of lemma \ref{lemma:halftrek}, and the loop no longer exists, we can iteratively repeat the procedure for all intersection loops remaining in the instrumental set, taking apart at most $\frac{k}{2}$ loops (if all paths are part of a loop of size 2).
 We are then left with a graph with no intersection loops.

 \end{proof}

 \begin{theorem} There exists a set of triples satisfying theorem \ref{thm:brito} if and only if there exists a set of triples satisfying theorem \ref{thm:IS}. \end{theorem}

-\begin{proof} $\Leftarrow$ The first two conditions are identical.
+\begin{proof} $\Rightarrow$ The first two conditions are identical.
 The only difference is the third condition.
-The indexing in this condition is irrelevant to this direction.
-Suppose that there is no intersection - then we have automatic satisfaction of lemma \ref{lemma:halftrek} and this theorem.
+Suppose we have a set satisfying theorem \ref{thm:brito}.
+If there is no intersection, then we have automatic satisfaction of lemma \ref{lemma:halftrek} and this theorem.
 If there is an intersection between two paths, then they share a variable $V$, and both $p_i[V\sim Y]$ and $p_j[Z_j\sim V]$ point to $V$.
 Since $p_i[V\sim Y]$ points to $V$, $V\in Left(p_i)$, and since the path is unblocked, it must point on to $z_i$, so $V \not\in Right(p_i)$.

 Similarly, $p_j[Z_j\sim V]$ points to $V$, meaning that $V\in Right(p_j)$, and the path is unblocked, so it must go from $V$ to $x_j$, so $V\not\in Left(p_j)$.
 Therefore the two paths have no sided intersection.